-Classic stuffing made vegan.
-This easy holiday recipe is made with the most delicious plant-based ingredients and comes out nice and crispy every time.
-The best part, it had absolutely no relationship with a bird’s ass.
+Classic vegan stuffing recipe with protein!
+This vegan Thanksgiving dressing is made with the most delicious plant-based ingredients and comes out nice and crispy every time.
+This quinoa stuffing is the perfect side dish for any holiday meal whether it’s served on your Thanksgiving table, at Christmas dinner, or Tuesday for lunch.
+The best part is it had absolutely no relationship with a bird’s ass.
 You’re welcome.

 This post contains affiliate links.